EmYassir/pIC50_predictor/README.md

 | CatBoostClassifier (smiles only) | 0.86 | 0.49 | **0.95** | 0.56 |
 | ChemBertA (`seyonec/PubChem10M_SMILES_BPE_396_250`) | **0.87** | **0.60** | 0.93 | **0.63** |

 As shown in the results, the baseline model is pretty strong, although it only uses smiles embeddings.
 The CatBoostClassifier performs better when fed with smiles embedding only, which might question the usefulness of other features (provided that CatBoost models handle categorical, continous and embedding data).
-However, since we did not explore this problem in depth, nor did we perform hyper-parameter finetuning, we cannot draw a conclusion yet.
+However, as we did not explore this problem in depth, nor did we perform hyper-parameter finetuning, we cannot draw a conclusion yet.
 Despite only using the smiles features, the ChemBertA model outperforms all others, confirming the superiority of large pre-trained language models.

 ## Next steps
 As next steps, we plan to propose an architecture that is able to both leverage pre-trained models (ChemBertA) and make use of other features (continuous and categorical).
 For that, we need to embed categorical data, rescale continuous variables and make use of dense layers to conveniently process the data.
 The figure below describes the full proposed architecture: